 Chinese New Year is the most popular holiday in China and it’s also one of the most exciting.

-Everyone in the country stops for this holiday and there are very specific ways to celebrate this yearly milestone as well.
+Everyone in the country stops for this holiday and there are specific ways to celebrate the yearly milestone as well.

-Whether you’re visiting, living or working in China, here’s what you need to know about making the most of Chinese New Year.
+Whether you’re about to visit China or you’re simply learning about the country from home, here’s what you need to know about Chinese New Year.

 What is Chinese New Year?

-It’s held on the second new moon before the March equinox – the time of year when the day and night are of equal length.
+In most cases, it falls on the second new moon following the winter solstice.
+This is the time of year when day and night are the same length.

 Each zodiac animal carries qualities that influence the year, what everyone expects from the year, and any children who are born in that year.

-To understand this a little better, here’s a very basic explanation of each sign:
+To understand this a little better, here’s a basic explanation of each sign.

 This sign is associated with saving and collecting, particularly when it comes to money.
 Its strengths are flexibility and intelligence, but people born in this year can be a little timid.